 The Onomichi Temple Walk

-The following day, after having checked out of Onomichi Hotel U2 Cycle we stored our luggage in the car and walked past the station, we crossed the train tracks to the start of the Onomichi Temple Walk for which the town is rightly famous.
+After having checked out of Onomichi Hotel U2 Cycle we stored our luggage in the car and walked past the station, we crossed the train tracks to the start of the Onomichi Temple Walk for which the town is rightly famous.

-The walk is one of Onomichi’s sights that shouldn’t be missed.
+The temple walk is one of Onomichi’s sights that shouldn’t be missed.
 It consists of 25 temples that suffered little from the bombing in Word War II and is linked today by a well sign posted trail.

 The walk led us up the steep hills, over seemingly endless stairs in the morning heat past small shrines, big temples complexes including pagodas and cemeteries.
 The route was marked by a coloured path and with clear signposts.
 A map for the Onomichi Temple Walk can be collected from the Tourist Information Office by the station, in your hotel or downloaded online.